 Right, I’ll be honest.
 I found it really hard to find places that weren’t massively tourist-orientated for evening meals in Venice.
 I normally enjoy doing loads of research before every trip and being spoilt for choice (even in super touristy places like Rome or Prague) but Venice was hard AF.
 Lunches were easy, but evening meals were a trial by TripAdvisor.

-Osteria Alla Frasca was one of the first places I narrowed it down to and – praise the online review gods – I wasn’t disappointed.
+Osteria Alla Frasca is one of the first places I narrowed it down to and – praise the online review gods – I wasn’t disappointed.

-It’s a small seafood restaurant but wasn’t too expensive considering that.
-And they did fresh homemade pasta, which is the best thing for me about eating in Italy.
+It’s a small seafood restaurant but isn’t too expensive considering that.
+And they do fresh homemade pasta, which is the best thing for me about eating in Italy.
 It’s a little bit off the beaten track, but you still have to reserve a table if you’re going on a weekend because this is Venice and people get everywhere.